Arts Research programme

-The Arts Research programme supports scholars, researchers, and practitioners to undertake research into the various histories and expressions of artistic practices in India.
+The current Arts Research programme supports scholars, researchers, and practitioners to undertake research into the various histories and expressions of artistic practices in India.
 It seeks to foster wider perspectives, understandings, interpretations and engagements in the arts.

-We are inviting proposals for our Arts Research programme from researchers and practitioners who are interested in undertaking research projects that investigate marginalised or relatively unexplored areas; intend to create spaces for dialogue between theory and practice; offer new readings/frameworks of artistic practices; and use interdisciplinary approaches to break new conceptual ground, among other things.
+We invite proposals for our Arts Research programme from researchers and practitioners who are interested in undertaking research projects that investigate marginalised or relatively unexplored areas; intend to create spaces for dialogue between theory and practice; offer new readings/frameworks of artistic practices; and use interdisciplinary approaches to break new conceptual ground, among other things.

 IFA specifically encourages projects in Indian languages other than English, so as to contribute to discourse in particular language contexts.

-Research projects should have clear research objectives, in-depth background survey, critical research questions, rigorous methodologies and specific outcomes that will be shared in the public domain.
+Research projects should have clear research objectives, an in-depth background survey, critical research questions, rigorous methodologies and specific outcomes that will be shared in the public domain.
 The outcomes could be books, essays, films, etc.

 Programme Officer Tanveer Ajsi talks about the Arts Research programme

 and how you can apply in this video below.

 Please write to the Programme Officer, Tanveer Ajsi at firstname.lastname@example.org with any questions or enquiries.

 The Arts Research Programme for the year 2019 to 2020 is supported by Titan Company Limited.